huggingface/blog/ml-for-games-5.md

 > :warning: **Limitation:** Using outputs from language models directly may have unintended legal, ethical, and commercial ramifications.

+Some potential unintended ramifications of using outputs directly are as follows:
 - <u>Legal:</u> The legal landscape surrounding Generative AI is currently very unclear, with several ongoing lawsuits.
 - <u>Ethical:</u> Language models can produce plagiarized or biased outputs.
 For more information, check out the [Ethics and Society Newsletter](https://huggingface.co/blog/ethics-soc-2).
 - <u>Commercial:</u> [Some](https://www.searchenginejournal.com/google-says-ai-generated-content-is-against-guidelines/444916/) sources have stated that AI-generated content may be deprioritized by search engines.
 This [may not](https://seo.ai/blog/google-is-not-against-ai-content) be the case for most non-spam content, but is worth considering.
 Tools such as [AI Content Detector](https://writer.com/ai-content-detector/) can be used to check whether content may be detected as AI-generated.